Curious facts about old St Albans

-The footpath was put in place at some stage following the Reformation, when the Lady Chapel became a Grammar School.
+The footpath was put in place at some stage following the dissolution of the Abbey in 1539, after which the Lady Chapel became a Grammar School.
 The rest of the Abbey was sold to the town for use as a parish church.
 The shrine of St Alban was smashed up, and a wall incorporating the pieces was built to separate the church from the footpath.
 This painting (thanks to the Cathedral and Abbey Church of St Albans) shows how the passage looked.
 It wasn’t until 1878 that a new footpath was built around the Abbey, enabling the cut-through to be closed.

 From the late 17th century to the early 19th century, travellers down Holywell Hill had to swerve right at the bottom of the hill, diverting along what is now Grove Road.
 When Sarah Churchill (neé Spencer), Duchess of Marlborough, took over Holywell House in 1684, she apparently disliked the fact that the house opened directly onto the road.
 She was not without influence – for many years she was a favourite of Queen Anne – so she was able to acquire a section of Holywell Hill and a small area of land to the west.
 The road itself had to be diverted round what is now known as Grove Road.

 Society volunteers put together a map showing St Albans during the early 19th century, which shows how the road was diverted.
 Part of the old road became a carriageway leading to the remodelled house – believed to have been designed by the architect William Talman, who later planned Chatsworth House.